 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses were \$ million for the year ended December 31, 2020, an increase of \$ million, or \$%, compared to \$110.134 million for the year ended December 31, 2019.
-The increase was driven by .
+Selling, general and administrative expenses were \$156.4 million for the year ended December 31, 2020, an increase of \$46.3 million, or 42%, compared to \$110.1 million for the year ended December 31, 2019.
+The increase was driven by ongoing investments and expenditures in sales and marketing to drive the growth of Alignment's Health Plan membership, continued hiring of employees to support that growth, investments related to this offering, and the return of the Patient Protection and Affordable Care Act insurance industry tax in 2020.
+The insurance industry tax was \$12.3 million for the year ended December 31, 2020.

 Depreciation and Amortization.
-Depreciation and amortization expense was \$ million for the year ended December 31, 2020, an increase of million, or %, compared to \$14.922 million for the year ended December 31, 2019.
-The increase was primarily due to .
+Depreciation and amortization expense was \$15.1 million for the year ended December 31, 2020, an increase of \$0.2 million, or 1.2%, compared to \$14.9 million for the year ended December 31, 2019.
+The increase was primarily due to the amount and timing of our capital expenditures and the associated depreciation relative to 2019.